humz2k/Moth/README.md

 More detailed documentation to come, but here is a brief overview of some of Moth's features.
 See `examples` for some basic examples.

 ### Compiling
-You need LLVM and a C compiler installed.
+You need Python3, llvmlite, rply, LLVM and a C compiler installed.
 By default, the compiler uses `gcc`, set this using the `-cc` flag.
 The C compiler is only used for linking, so any compiler should work:tm:.

 Add `bin` to path